sekai-app/sekai-memobase/src/mcp/README.md

 The MCP server will essentially be run as an API endpoint that you can then connect to with config shown below.

-#### Stdio Transport

-With stdio, the MCP client iself can spin up the MCP server, so nothing to run at this point.

 ### Using Docker

 #### SSE Transport